lunohodov/awesome-astrophotography/README.md

 - [How to Make a Padded Travel Box for Your Telescope](https://www.youtube.com/watch?v=90F_cBiZpH8) - Rig assembly on-site can be tedious.
 A more comfortable alternative is to assemble at home, then upon arrival at the imaging site, install on the mount.
 - [Light Vortex Astronomy's PixInsight tutorials](https://www.lightvortexastronomy.com/tutorials.html) - An extensive collection of tutorials covering both pre- and post-processing workflows.
 - [Orion Nebula (M42) with a DSLR, Start to Finish](https://www.youtube.com/watch?v=Qb1ceFM-DkQ) - A complete walk-through.
 From planning to post-processing.
+- [RGB Stars From Narrowband Data](https://aiastro.wordpress.com/2020/06/02/rgb-stars-from-narroband-data/) - Narrowband palettes such as SHO, HOO, etc. produce uncalibrated stars.
+One way to fix star color is to shoot also in RGB, then blend.
+In this article, Alberto Ibañez suggests another approach that uses the already acquired narrowband data to achieve the same.
 - [Stacking Multiple Sessions in DSS - The Correct Way](https://www.youtube.com/watch?v=cmDy80d2krk) - Even though it's from year 2012, this video on stacking multiple imaging sessions is still relevant today.